BAIAP2

 Brain-specific angiogenesis inhibitor 1-associated protein 2 is a protein that in humans is encoded by the BAIAP2 gene.

 Function

 The protein encoded by this gene has been identified as a brain-specific angiogenesis inhibitor (BAI1)-binding protein.
 This interaction at the cytoplasmic membrane is crucial to the function of this protein, which may be involved in neuronal growth-cone guidance.
 This protein functions as an insulin receptor tyrosine kinase substrate and suggests a role for insulin in the central nervous system.
 This protein has also been identified as interacting with the dentatorubral-pallidoluysian atrophy gene, which is associated with an autosomal dominant neurodegenerative disease.
 It also associates with a downstream effector of Rho small G proteins, which is associated with the formation of stress fibers and cytokinesis.
 Alternative splicing of the 3'-end of this gene results in three products of undetermined function.
+The I-BAR/IMD domain of BAIAP2/IRSp53 binds to and deform the plasma membrane for cellular protrusions.

 Interactions

 BAIAP2 has been shown to interact with: